EnderHDMC/MHWISaveEditor/README.md

 A save editor for Monster Hunter World: Iceborne.

 ## TODO
-- Equipment Box Editor (Delete those pesky Guardian Armors)
+- Investigation Editor
 - Crown Size normalisation
 - Clear arena records
 - A way to open multiple saves?
+- Seige completion?
+- Allow crafting any gear in-game?
+- Allow editing all mantles?

 ## Translation
 If you would like to help translate the editor into other languages, you can follow these instructions: